 This happens daily.
 The teacher will model reading skills by sharing sentences or longer texts with the class.
 She/he will emphasise how we always start on the left and at the top of a page, and how we go back to the left after each line of print.

 The teacher will have specific skills in mind as she/he chooses the book or text to be shared - highlighting specific elements, decoding, looking at tricky words, using punctuation and discussing vocabulary choice.

 This happens weekly in KS1 and will be introduced to reception when appropriate.
 The teacher and/or teaching assistant works with a small group of children who are all reading at the same level.
 They all have a copy of the same book, which is usually slightly more difficult than the reading books that the children are taking home.
 The teacher focuses on a skill that the children need to develop and teaches them in the small group.

 Once children can decode easily, they move on to developing their comprehension skills.
 Children learn to discuss more complex aspects of the books they are reading, and notice different writing styles and vocabulary choices.
 Experience of a wide range of high quality texts is important.

 There is also a focus on using punctuation and expression to bring texts to life.
 Children learn to think about how different characters would sound and reflect on what might happen next.

 During daily phonics sessions children are taught reading skills appropriate to their development.
-The children join groups that are streamed 3 times a week, and then are taught in their class on the other 2 days.
+In Reception and Year 1 the children join groups that are streamed 3 times a week, and then are taught in their class on the other 2 days.
 This enables staff to focus teaching on the relevant sounds/tricky words, but also to expose children to the full range of phonics.